-10. The NWDAF provides a notification using Nnwdaf_AnalyticsSubscription_Notify (one or more instances of the n-tuple (Load in Area of Interest and number of UEs, timestamp) SubscriptionCorrelationId, Probability of assertion.
+10. The NWDAF provides a notification using Nnwdaf_AnalyticsSubscription_Notify (one or more instances of the n-tuple (Load in Area of Interest and number of UEs, Reporting Load Level, and timestamp) SubscriptionCorrelationId, Probability of assertion.
+The Reporting Load Level shall be provided by the NWDAF only when a relevant notification operation is performed and the Reporting Load Level shall be ignored during a periodic notification.